San Marino in the Eurovision Song Contest 2018

 San Marino was represented at the Eurovision Song Contest 2018, held in Lisbon, Portugal.
-The Sammarinese national broadcaster Radiotelevisione della Repubblica di San Marino (SMRTV) partnered with the London-based company 1in360 to stage an online search for their entrant, marking the first time the nation did not select their representative internally.
+The Sammarinese national broadcaster San Marino RTV (SMRTV) partnered with the London-based company 1in360 to stage an online search for their entrant, marking the first time the nation did not select their representative internally.
 The process, entitled 1in360, culminated in an 11-participant final with acts chosen from three wildcard selection processes and two 11-act showcase events.
 The winner of 1in360 was "Who We Are" performed by Jessika featuring Jenifer Brening.
 The 2018 entry in the Eurovision Song Contest was promoted through performances in London, Amsterdam, Madrid and Lisbon as well as a 10-week anti-bullying campaign to raise money for the Diana Award.
 San Marino performed fourth in the second semi-final, held on 10 May 2018, and placed 17th with 28 points, failing to qualify for the final.